NVIDIA/Fuser/doc/math/integer-division.md

 ## 4. Properties of Truncation Division

 In this section, I will study trunc div and its properties.
-I will first redefine trunc div using the same language as in Euclid's division lemma, which will be convenient for proving theorems.
-I will then prove that this new definition is equivalent to the definition of trunc div as described in section "Implementations of Div and Mod".
-Then I will study the theorems in section "Some More Theorems" to find out which is true and which needs change.
-All / and \mathbin{\\%} in this section are using trunc div.
+I will first redefine truncation division using the same language as in Euclid's division lemma, which will be convenient for proving theorems.
+I will then prove that this new definition is equivalent to the definition of truncation division as described in [the previous section](#3-implementations-of-div-and-mod).
+Then I will study the theorems in [section 2](#2-more-theorems-of-euclidean-division) to find out which is true and which needs change.
+All $/$ and $\mathbin{\\%}$ in this section are using truncation division.

-Note that the trunc div is the definition of div and mod in C and C++, as C99 standard says: When integers are divided, the result of the / operator is the algebraic quotient with any fractional part discarded.
-If the quotient a/b is representable, the expression (a/b)*b + a\mathbin{\\%}b shall equal a.
+Note that the truncation division is the definition of div and mod in C and C++, as C99 standard says:
+> When integers are divided, the result of the $/$ operator is the algebraic quotient with any fractional part discarded.
+If the quotient $a/b$ is representable, the expression $(a/b)*b + a\mathbin{\\%}b$ shall equal $a$.

 Definition 6.0: For any integers a and b (b \neq 0), there exist unique integers q and r such that